College Catalog 2024-2025

 ADMISSION TO THE MUSIC MAJOR

-Students pursuing the Bachelor of Arts degree in Liberal Arts and Sciences-Music Major must be admitted by an audition for the Division of Music faculty.
-Contact the Division of Music for specific audition requirements for your instrument, including appropriate scales or rudiments.
-Accompanists for the audition are not provided by the College, although the student may audition with recorded accompaniment.
-The Division of Music will arrange specific audition dates each spring semester, but students may also be permitted, with approval of the Division, to audition at other times.
+Students pursuing the Bachelor of Arts degree in Liberal Arts and Sciences Music Major must be admitted by an audition for the Division of Music faculty.
+Please consult the audition requirements for your instrument.
+Pianists for the audtion are provided by the College, although the student may audition with recorded accompaniment.
+The Division of Music will arrange specific audition dates each spring semester, but students may also be permitted to audition via pre-recorded video audition.
 Live auditions are preferred, but in instances where a live audition is not possible, a recorded audition will be accepted.
-Students provisionally admitted by recorded audition may be asked to audition live upon their arrival to campus for formal admission into the program.

 Students with exceptional experience in the areas of music theory, piano, and music literature may be exempted, upon examination, from certain courses within the Music major curriculum.
 Students who exempt required courses by examination will be permitted to substitute elective courses in music in fulfillment of their degree requirements.